Anujin-Byambajav/live-apps/README.md

 This repository contains apps that can be visualized via GitHub pages.

+### Personal portfolio

+This folder contains a simple HTML application.
+This is my personal website.

+Go to [this website](https://anujin-byambajav.github.io/live-apps/personal-page/index.html) to learn more about me and what I do!
+You can find my resume [here](https://anujin-byambajav.github.io/live-apps/personal-page/index.html#resume).

 ### ArcGIS JS API APPS

 This folder contains apps I created using [ ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest/).